Registered Nurse Jobs at Emory Healthcare with Visa Sponsorship

 Which visa types does Emory Healthcare commonly use for Registered Nurses?

-Emory has sponsored Registered Nurses on H-1B, TN (for Canadian and Mexican nationals in qualifying nursing roles), J-1 (for exchange visitor programs), F-1 OPT and CPT, and employment-based Green Card pathways including EB-2 and EB-3.
+Emory has sponsored Registered Nurses on H-1B, TN visa (for Canadian and Mexican nationals in qualifying nursing roles), J-1 visa (for exchange visitor programs), F-1 OPT and CPT, and employment-based Green Card pathways including EB-2 and EB-3.
 EB-3 is the most common long-term route for internationally trained nurses, given that PERM labor certification is available to large hospital employers like Emory.

 What qualifications does Emory Healthcare expect from Registered Nurse candidates?